Allen-Synthesis/EuroPi/software/create_custom_firmware_uf2.md

 ├── ui.py
 └── version.py
 ```
-_boot.py should be modefied to look like this: (increase progsize)
+_boot.py should be modified to look like this: (increase progsize)
 ``` Python
 import os
 import machine, rp2